Quick Guide to Fixing Computer Hardware

 OS Detects the Drive But You Can't Access Your Data

-You can fix a filesystem to recover all or nearly all of your data.
 Here is a quick list of fix/recovery tools (with more here):

 Filesystem: Free Repair Tools: